Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 |Other Savings (vacation, retirement, etc.)||E|

-If your expenses are more than your monthly income, or your discretionary spending (the amount of money you have to put towards groceries, eating out, shopping, and other day-to-day activities) is unrealistic, take some time to figure out what you can cut.
+If your monthly expenses are more than your monthly income, or your discretionary spending (the amount of money you have to put towards groceries, eating out, shopping, and other day-to-day activities) is unrealistic, take some time to figure out what you can cut.

 For instance, do you really need a monthly plant delivery subscription?
 Can you do yoga at home?